Rellotscrewdriver/my-project-template/ReadMe.md

 ## Project Structure
 - `include` is for containing header files
-- `docs` is to contains doxyfile for documentation generator
+- `docs` contains generated documentation by doxide and mkdocs
 - `libs` is for containing external libraries' source code which builds with the main project
 - `src` is containing the main program's source code
 - `tests` is for containing unit tests to test various parts of the software